DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

 >value.parseJson().Results.FRSFacility

 shows the two FRSFacility items, we want the first one.
-It's as simple as
+It's as simple as specifying

 >value.parseJson().Results.FRSFacility[0]